Abdur-rahmaanJ/hooman/README.md

 - width() - this returns the width of the button
 - height() - this returns the height of the button
 - create_button() - this applies any changes to the button

+## .slider

+`.slider(x, y, w, h, [optional parameters])`

+- x - x coordinate
+- y - y coordinate
+- w - width
+- h - height
+- optional parameters - a dictionary of optional options

+#### optional parameters

+- background_color - the background color of the slider
+- slider_width - the width of slider, by default it is the same as the height
+- slider_color - the color of the slider
+- starting_value - the starting value of the slider, by default it is in the middle of the range
+- value_range - the range that the slider ranges between, by default it is between 0 and 1

+## .textbox

+`.textbox(x, y, w, h=0, [optional parameters])`

+- x - x coordinate
+- y - y coordinate
+- w - width
+- h - height of each line
+- optional parameters - a dictionary of optional options

+#### optional parameters

+- lines - the amount of lines the textbox has
+- text - the starting text it has
+- background_color - the color of the background
+- font_size - the size of the text font
+- font - the font of the text
+- text_color - the color of the text
+- surface - the surface to put the textbox on, by default it is the main window
+- margin - the offset from the left side that the text starts from
+- cursor - a cursor to show you where you are typing, by default it is on
+- Enter_action - a function that gets called when enter is pressed
+- calculateSize - when True, it will calculate the height based off the height of the text